Connecting and sharing health information

 WEDSS is a secure, web-based system designed to facilitate reporting, investigation, and surveillance of communicable diseases in Wisconsin.
 It is designed for public health staff, infection control practitioners, clinical laboratories, clinics, and other disease reporters.

-Overview of the Wisconsin Electronic Disease Surveillance System (WEDSS) (PDF, 24 KB), updated January 15, 2015.
+Overview of the Wisconsin Electronic Disease Surveillance System (WEDSS) (PDF), updated January 15, 2015.

 Benefits of the electronic system include: